fallen-icarus/cardano-options/README.md

 A user is able to execute multiple contracts in a given transaction as long as they control all the required Key NFTs.

+*Execution payment outputs must be in the same order as the execution inputs!* They do *not* need to be paired up.
+You can even have unrelated outputs between the required outputs.
+This ordering restriction helps with performance.

 ##### Closing Expired Active UTxOs